History of the Noosa Arts Theatre

 Late 1986 saw our patrons in all their finery no longer stepping out of their cars into the murky waters outside the theatre but to the luxury of dry land, concrete path with kerb and channeling, generously supplied and completed by the Noosa Shire Council.

-In 1994 another ‘Buy-a-Brick’ campaign was launched for a new bio box which was added to the eastern wall of the theatre to house the computerised lighting board, the two follow spots and the audio system.
-This then allowed two more rows of seating in the auditorium, which now numbers 145 seats.
-Following the lead of the founders, two more chair buying drives were run in the ‘90s to obtain the extra seats needed, this time at a cost of $20 per chair!
+In 1994 a ‘buy-a-brick’ campaign was launched for a new bio box which was added outside the eastern wall of the theatre to house the computerised lighting board, the two follow spots and the audio system.
+This then allowed two more rows of seating to be added in the auditorium, which then numbered 145 seats.
+Following the lead of the founders, two more chair-buying drives were run in the ‘90s to obtain the extra seats needed, this time at a cost of $20 per chair!
+As part of the extension, a new verandah was added to the front of the building and a concrete slab was poured ready for the kitchen.

 As part of the extensions an ‘office-in-a-cupboard’ was built in the foyer and a new photocopier and computer were purchased to make our clerical duties more professional and also enabling the theatre to design and print its own posters, newsletters, tickets and programmes.

-At the end of 1998 three reverse-cycle air-conditioners were installed in the auditorium, so patrons and cast can be comfortable all year round.
+At the end of 1998 three reverse-cycle air-conditioners were installed in the auditorium, so patrons and cast could be comfortable all year round.

-The theatre is growing and improving all the time, with more than 35,000 hours of time freely given by its members each year, both on and off stage.
-With five or six productions a year and a turnover well in excess of $100,000, it has come a long way since its inception in 1971.
+The theatre is growing and improving all the time, with hours of time given freely by its members, both on and off stage.
+With six or seven productions a year and a turnover in excess of $250,000, it has come a long way since its inception in 1970.

 Contributors to this History: